 5. Identify career progression

-A strong resume demonstrates career progression from one job or company to the next.
+A strong resume demonstrates career progression from one job or company to another.
 You can spot this progression by referencing the job titles and dates of employment.
 For example, a senior marketing candidate might have spent a year as an account associate and then three years as an account executive before becoming an account director in their most recent promotion.

 Remember that career progression doesn’t always follow a clear and linear path.
 A strong candidate might have undergone a lateral move to a different company or backtracked a bit in seniority when changing fields.
 This isn’t necessarily cause for concern.
-You’re looking to see whether their moves make sense in the overall trajectory of their career or if they seem to have moved from job to job aimlessly without any discernible path.
+I’ve seen many candidates with mysterious employment gaps or title changes that are easily explained.
+Maybe they went back to school or moved across the country.
+If everything else points in the right direction, I will usually take a few extra moments to review and to decide if it’s still worth my time to reach out.

 6. Avoid bias